-(2) Propagate the operations over regexes, by considering extended regexes, such as (.\d.)&(.[a-z].), where & is intersection.
-Then, directly algebraically manipulate such extended regexes using deriva-tives [29].
+Propagate the operations over regexes, by considering extended regexes, such as (.\d.)&(.[a-z].), where & is intersection.
+Then, algebraically manipulate such extended regexes using derivatives [43].

-While it is possible to extend classical automata algorithms to work modulo a character theory [18], the first approach has the following fundamental bottleneck.
+While it is possible to extend classical automata algorithms to work modulo a character theory [24], the first approach has the following fundamental bottleneck.
 The construction of M_r is typically eager (the entire state space is constructed), and intersection and complement cause state space blowup for most automata models that are used.
 This means that constructing the state space for M_r is infeasible, such as for $r = \sim (.a.\{100\})$ (where . matches any string, $\{n\}$ is n-fold repetition, and \sim is complement).
-This is a limitation because constructing M_r eagerly might not be needed in the first place: for example if checking satisfiability of r, it may be that an accepting state of M_r can be reached through exploration without constructions on automata, many more states are constructed than may actually be reachable (these can be eliminated through minimization of automata, but only after the fact).
+This is a limitation because constructing M_r eagerly might not be needed in the first place: for example if checking satisfiability of r, it may be that an accepting state of M_r can be reached through exploration without constructing all states.
+On the other hand, if checking unsatisfiability of r, in product and complement constructions on automata, many more states are constructed than may actually be reachable (these can be eliminated through minimization of automata, but only after the fact).
 This suggests that we may be able to avoid constructing them in the first place.

-On the other hand, the second approach addresses this state space blowup by leveraging derivatives, a syntactic way of exploring the state space of a regular expression without converting it to automata, pioneered by Brzozowski [9] and Antimorov [3].
-The summary of the approach is that the derivatives of a regular expression correspond to the states of M_r , but they are constructed lazily.
+On the other hand, the second approach addresses this state space blowup by leveraging derivatives, a syntactic way of exploring the state space of a regex without converting it to automata, pioneered by Brzozowski [14] and Antimirov [6].
+The summary of the approach is that the derivatives of a regex correspond to the states of M_r , but they are constructed lazily.
 However, the second approach has another fundamental drawback: the lack of an appropriate formalism which both works symbolically and incorporates intersection and complement.
-As shown in [26], the classical theory of derivatives does not directly extend to the symbolic setting, because taking a symbolic derivative (derivative with respect to a character predicate denoting a set B of characters) of an extended symbolic regular expression r does in general not preserve its language semantics.
-It either results in an over-approximation or an under-approximation of the actual language, depending on whether the positive derivative $\Delta_B(r)$ or the negative derivatives $\nabla_B(r)$ is taken [26, Lemma 3].
-On the other hand, a classical generalization of Antimorov [12]; however, leveraging this work for the symbolic SMT setting would require explicitly enumerating (finitizing) the entire alphabet upfront (also known as mintermization in the literature [17, 18]), as we explain further in Section 2.
-Doing so may be infeasible or prohibitively expensive (e.g. for Unicode), requires considering all regex constraints in an SMT formula globally, and for general predicates may cause another exponential blowup [18].
-Considering only intersection, and not complement, avoids some of this complexity and represents a state-of-the-art approach [29], but this loses the full generality of the Boolean operations.
+As shown in [36], the classical theory of derivatives does not directly extend to the symbolic setting, because taking a symbolic derivative

+(derivative with respect to a character predicate denoting a set B of characters) of an extended symbolic regex r does not in general lead to the desired semantics: it either results in an over-approximation or an under-approximation of the actual language, depending on whether the positive derivative $\Delta_B(r)$ or the negative derivative $\nabla_B(r)$ is taken [36, Lemma 3].
+On the other hand, a classical generalization of Antimirov derivatives to extended regexes is possible (over a finite alphabet Σ) although challenging [17]; however, leveraging this work for the symbolic SMT setting would require explicitly enumerating (finitizing) the entire alphabet upfront (also known as mintermization in the literature [23, 24]; see Section 8.3).
+Local mintermization is also discussed in [36] in form of the next literal computation that creates a finite partition of the relevant predicates for computing a derivative precisely in the classical sense.
+For a general Boolean combination with n relevant predicates, this computation can in the worst case yield 2^n next literals.
+These techniques thus may be prohibitively expensive (e.g. for Unicode), and they additionally require considering all regex constraints in an SMT formula globally.
+Considering only intersection, and not complement, avoids some of this complexity and represents a state-of-the-art approach [43], but this loses the full generality of the Boolean operations.